 Most recently she served as an Attorney-Adviser for the State Department with assignments in both Washington, D.C. and Oklahoma.

 In her current position as Associate Vice President, Caldwell manages the Presidential Scholars Program for which she founded SACTAPS -- Student Advisory Committee for TURC (Tulsa Undergraduate Research Challenge) and Presidential Scholars -- which has been a catalyst for scholars' increased participation in nationally competitive scholarships and fellowships, and specialized research.

 During her tenure, Caldwell has provided analysis, strategic guidance and leadership on the full range of university matters addressed in the President's Office, including but not limited to internationalization, enrollment management, dispute resolution, and scholar-athlete well-being.
 She is the University's ex officio representative to the National Association of College and University Attorneys and, as such, advises the President on major policy issues that have implications for the campus-wide community.

-Professor Caldwell speaks French fluently and holds an Institute for Educational Management (IEM) Certificate from the Harvard Institutes for Higher Education, Graduate School of Education; Diplôme d’Etude Supérieure (French Commercial Law) from the University of Paris I Law School (Panthéon-Sorbonne); a J.D. from the University of Pennsylvania Law School and a B.A. in French Literature (cum laude) from Williams College in Massachusetts.
-She is a Fulbright alumna, (English Teaching Assistantship in France), and has been admitted to the bar in both Oklahoma and Pennsylvania.
+Caldwell speaks French fluently and holds a Diplome d’Etude Superieure (French Commercial law) from the University of Paris I Law School in Paris, France, a J.D. from the University of Pennsylvania Law School, in Philadelphia, Pennsylvania, and a bachelors degree in French Literature (cum laude) from Williams College in Williamstown, Massachusetts.
+She earned a certificate from the Harvard Institute for Educational Management in 2011, and has been admitted to the bar in both Oklahoma and Pennsylvania.